orwaBadran/learnGit/README.md

 # learnGit
-This account used for learning git
+This repository used for learning git